My Sciatica Experience after herniating my L5S1 disc and the steps I took before getting an L5S1 microdiscectomy.

 Chiropractor #3 (one time)

 Said a lot of the same, but admitted that he could only help me so much.
-Recommended physical therapy and massage therapy (THANK YOU).
+Recommended physical therapy and massage therapy to relieve my sciatica (THANK YOU).

-Joining the Gym (6 months after pain started)
+Joining the Gym (6 months after pain and complications from my L5S1 herniation started)

-I started a very consistent, yet very low impact exercise routine.
+I started a very consistent, yet very low impact exercise routine to try to recover from my hernaited disc.
 Every day.
 I don’t think it helped my pain but it was a good distraction and got me out of my room.
 The Norwegian winter was in full swing and my mobility issues, pain spasms, general depression, and disdain for the world were not helped by the seemingly perpetual darkness.

 Norwegian bonus: my school and gym both had saunas.
 I spent a lot of time in them.
 I don’t remember it really helping pain-wise during my sciatica experience but it was nice.

-Massage Therapy (weekly appointments starting 8 months in)
+Massage Therapy to help heal my herniated disc (weekly appointments starting 8 months in)

 I still remember my kind therapist’s name: Anniken.
 She was a ray of sunshine in all of this mess.
-During this whole process, the massage therapy was one of the few things that gave me immediate, lasting relief.
+During this whole process, the massage therapy was one of the few things that gave me immediate, lasting relief from my sciatica.
 She would work so deeply that I would leave the appointment with huge bruises all over.
 It was nothing like a relaxing massage you would receive at a spa!

-Acupuncture (weekly appointments with massage therapy starting 9 months in)
+Acupuncture (weekly appointments with massage therapy starting 9 months after my herniated disc)

-My dear Anniken would consistently suggest using needles as a way to relieve the muscle pain.
+My dear Anniken would consistently suggest using needles as a way to relieve the muscle pain that came with my herniated L5S1 disc.
 In my sciatica experience, a lot of my pain came from using certain sets of muscles excessively to keep my body in less painful positions.
 I am not a needle person.
 I am not much of an eastern medicine person, either.
 One day I consented to her jamming a very long, thick needle into my hip.
 The pain was what any needle hater would imagine that being like.
 I cringe when I think of it now…but it actually helped a lot.

-Each massage/acupuncture session would give me about a week and a half of relief.
-By relief I mean that I was able to do my daily duties while without crying.
+Each massage/acupuncture session would give me about a week and a half of relief from my sciatica and herniated disc complications.
+By relief I mean that I was able to do my daily duties without crying.
 I don’t want to sound overly dramatic but that is the truth.

 I could also bend my torso forward without stinging leg pain.
 I also must add that I was completely pumped up with over the counter painkillers at this time…

-Tylenol (acetaminophen), Advil (Ibuprofen), Naproxen… my sciatica experience revolved around a colorful collection of pills.
+Tylenol (acetaminophen), Advil (Ibuprofen), Naproxen… my L5S1 herniated disc experience revolved around a colorful collection of pills.
 This section requires a bit of reflection and philosophizing: I am SO thankful that I did not have access to prescription painkillers at this time.
 The painkillers that seem somewhat ubiquitous in the USA are uncommon in Europe.
 I would have become a complete addict in no time.

-The amount of over the counter painkillers I was taking was enough to make my doctor in the USA gasp.
+The amount of over the counter painkillers I was taking to combat my sciatica was enough to make my doctor in the USA gasp.
 It all could have been much, much worse if I had been popping oxycodones and not Advils, even if popping Advils isn’t so healthy to begin with.

 I also took turmeric and some herbal stuff a very anti western medicine family member recommended for me.
 But I always took them with a handful of Advil so I can’t say what they did to help.